Neymar limps off with injury in Brazil draw against Nigeria

 Neymar remains one goal off Ronaldo's Brazil record

-Neymar limped off after just 12 minutes of Brazil's 1-1 draw with Nigeria on Sunday with an apparent thigh injury.
+Neymar limped off after just 12 minutes of Brazil's 1-1 friendly draw with Nigeria in Singapore on Sunday with an apparent thigh injury.

 The 27-year-old was replaced by Philippe Coutinho but gave a thumbs-up to the crowd as he headed down the tunnel.